Elon Musk Introduces A More Costly Twitter Ad-Free Subscription

 In addition to the US, UK, Canada, New Zealand, Japan, and Australia, Twitter Blue is also accessible there.

-The unrest engulfing Elon Musk’s Twitter has been exacerbated by mass layoffs, the reactivation of suspended accounts, and the barring of journalists who have criticised the affluent South African-born tycoon.
+The unrest engulfing Twitter has been exacerbated by mass layoffs, the reactivation of suspended accounts, and the barring of journalists who have criticised the affluent South African-born tycoon.

 Following Musk’s takeover, the number of racist or abusive tweets increased, drawing regular attention and alienating Twitter’s main source of income from significant advertisers.

-Recently, Elon Musk confirmed this on Twitter.
+Recently, CEO confirmed this.
 Everything should be made available as a new premium subscription.
 The group may be working on new plans right now.
 Therefore, it is still necessary to learn the precise conditions of the deal.
 But in the end, everything happened quickly.

 Twitter needs to make money.
 When the company started selling products instead of paying office rent, it recently caused a stir.
 Before the acquisition, Twitter’s economic position could have been better.